openhdl-lang/openhdl-lang.github.io/index.md

 permalink: /
 ---

-# Jump start your project with OpenEVolt software suit
+# Jump start your project with the OpenHDL language
 {: .fs-9 }

 OpenHDL aims to be provide a free hardware description language using newer technologies uage development ideas with a focus on disruptive innovation.